chop-dbhi/dataexpress/README.md

 4. To test current source code:
     $sbt test

-5. To package WITHOUT dependencies
+5. To package WITHOUT dependencies:
     $sbt package

-6. To package WITH dependencies (does not include Scala library, to do so in ~/dataexpress/build.sbt set assembleArtifact in packageScala := true
+6. To package WITH dependencies (does not include Scala library, to do so in ~/dataexpress/build.sbt set assembleArtifact in packageScala := true):
     $sbt assembly

 7. To create scaladocs